 exploration of field data from 32 nations, Shao, Rupp, Skarlicki, &

-Jones, in press).
+Jones, 2013).
 I have further extended this work to consider how

 justice in the workplace influences the creation of climates within